 At the end of Phase 1 you must submit your portfolio for summative examination.
-The portfolio is submitted in electronic format to eMed: Portfolio.
+The portfolio is submitted in electronic format to Turnitin on Moodle and to eMed: Portfolio.
+Submission to both sites must be completed by the deadline.
 The full portfolio seen by the examiner includes:

-- A list of assignments and projects you have completed during the Phase with their grades, capability focuses and examiner feedback; Supportive Evidence; SOCA including grades, feedback and your reflections; facilitator feedback; other Evidence of Achievement records you have submitted; feedback you have given to, and received from, your group project members as evidence towards your achievement of the Teamwork capability.
+- 1) A list of assignments and projects you have completed during the Phase with their grades, capability focuses and examiner feedback; SOCA including grades, feedback and your reflections; facilitator feedback; other Evidence of Achievement records you have submitted; feedback you have given to, and received from, your group project members as evidence towards your achievement of the Teamwork capability.
 You may also submit self-assessment comments on your teamwork at any time, and these will also be available.
 If you have received any Professionalism comments, these will be visible to the examiner.
-All these lists are automatically generated by the eMed: Portfolio and Teamwork systems for the examiners - you do not need to submit them or copy them. - 2) The reflective essay which refers to your assignments and projects in Phase 1, relevant significant experiences such as critical incidents which occurred in class, cross-cultural encounters, clinical experiences and extra-curricular activities.
+All these lists are automatically generated by the eMed: Portfolio and Feedback systems for the examiners - you do not need to submit them or copy them. - 2) The essay, in which you reflect on your assignments and projects in Phase 1, relevant significant experiences such as critical incidents that occurred in class, cross-cultural encounters, clinical experiences and extracurricular activities.
 Your essay must show how your work in the program has contributed to your achievement of each capability.
-You should demonstrate your ability to reflect on your learning in Phase 1 by highlighting your strengths and weaknesses in each capability, and how you are addressing the latter.
+You should demonstrate your ability to reflect on your learning in Phase 1 by highlighting your strengths and areas for improvement in each capability, and how you are addressing the latter.
+Use examples to illustrate your progress.